Sulla's civil war: Events of 82 BC

 Meanwhile in the north, Metellus working in tandem with Pompey fought the consul Carbo and his legates Gaius Carrinas and Gaius Marcius Censorinus.
 Metellus defeated Carrinas at the River Aesis, only to be blockaded by Carbo himself.
-Upon hearing that Marius the Younger had been defeated at Scariportus, Carbo withdrew to Ariminum, severely harassed by cavalry attacks on his rearguard by Pompey.
+Upon hearing that Marius the Younger had been defeated at Sacriportus, Carbo withdrew to Ariminum, severely harassed by cavalry attacks on his rearguard by Pompey.
 Some time later Metellus and Pompey defeated Censorinus near Sena Gallica and sacked the town.
 Neapolis fell to the Sullans through treachery; virtually the whole population was massacred.
 Consequently, Appian remarks that the towns nearest to Rome surrendered without a fight.
 As Sulla surrounded Rome with his troops, the gates were opened by the people and he took Rome without a fight, the remaining Marians having fled.

 Most of southern Italy now belonged to Sulla, though some cities, such as Praeneste, remained under siege.
 Sulla now set out for Etruria to the north.
 Sulla divided his army in two, sending one division to Saturnia by way of the Via Clodia while he commanded the other division to Clusium along the Via Cassia.
 Carbo decided to take on Sulla himself.
 Their two armies met near Clussium, where an indecisive all-day battle was fought.
 The next day Sulla retreated because he was informed that the Samnites and Lucanians were threatening Afella's army at Praeneste.
 The other Sullan force had meanwhile been completely successful, defeating its opponent near Saturnia.
 Lucius Marcius Philippus enjoyed another success on Sardinia, slowly winning the island for the Sullan cause.

 Marcus Lucullus, bottled up in Placentia, was able to break the siege.
 Norbanus coming to the rescue of the besiegers tried to surprise Lucullus by a forced-march, but Lucullus was ready for him and slaughtered his exhausted troops.

 Having taken and looted the town of Sena, Crassus and Pompey severely defeated Carrinas who had marched against them, killing 3,000 Marian soldiers and forcing him to seek refuge in Spoletium.
 On his way to Praeneste, Sulla was able to ambush reinforcement on their way to Carrinas in Spoletium, killing 2,000 Marian soldiers.
 Carbo sent another army from Etruria to raise the siege of Praeneste.
 They were ambushed along the way by Pompey, who forced them back.